derekschatz/ConsulTracker/TASK.md

 - Added reusable HeroSection component with animations and theme support for landing pages
 - Fixed active engagement metric on dashboard to use date-based calculation instead of stored status
 - Updated YTD Revenue to "Total Paid YTD" to accurately show revenue from paid invoices
+- [x] Moved pricing table to its own page and added a "Get Started Today" CTA button on the landing page (2024-07-12)
+- [x] Removed Stripe integration for the Solo pricing tier and directed it to the signup form (2024-07-12)
+- [x] Implemented Stripe subscription status check API and React hook (2024-07-12)
+- [x] Fixed Stripe API key configuration issues with fallback to hardcoded test keys in development (2024-07-12)
+- [x] Added Stripe billing section to account settings with customer portal integration (2024-07-16)
+- [x] Enhanced pricing page to show "Current Plan" for authenticated users on their current tier (2024-07-16)
+- [x] Implemented subscription-based access control for the Dashboard, making it accessible only to Pro and Team tier subscribers (2024-07-19)

 ## Notes
 - Using Drizzle ORM for database operations